parmort/parmort/README.md

 ### Nolan Prochnau
 ##### (he/him)

-I'm a Linux user and lover of open-source and tiling WMs.
+I'm a Linux user and lover of open source and tiling WMs.

-I contribute to projects I use on a frequent basis, like [neovim][nv], [polybar][pb], and [telescope][ts].
+I occasionally contribute to projects I use on a frequent basis, like [neovim][nv], [polybar][pb], and [telescope][ts].
 Too much of my time is spent on tweaking my [dotfiles][df] as well.